Bridge that gap until getfit!

 - Join our 6-week challenge to take 10,000 steps a day.

-- You might also win one of four $25 Amazon gift cards.
+- You might also win one of ten Yeti Rambler 30oz tumblers!

-- All you’ll need is an activity tracker, pedometer, or a smartphone.
+- All you’ll need is an activity tracker, pedometer, or a smartphone, and a log sheet on which you'll record your steps (see below).

 Here's what you need to know: